 Create an atmosphere for news

-To help everyone get in the ‘news’ zone, try to replicate a real newsroom within your classroom.
+To help everyone get in the ‘news’ zone, try to replicate a real newsroom.
 Move desks around so you have enough space to record your newscast.
-Designate an area for your green screen backdrop, desk and two hosts.
+Designate an area for your green screen backdrop, desk, and hosts.

 You can group your students into teams, and designate each a working area.
 For example, have your video editors work in the ‘edit bay.’
 You can also have your producers work alongside your writers to increase student collaboration of stories.